IACP/Oracle Pamela L. Scanlon Excellence in Criminal Justice Information Sharing Award

-The IACP Scanlon Excellence in Criminal Justice Information Sharing Award is awarded to a person who has dedicated his or her career to the advancement of criminal justice information sharing in the public safety community.
+The IACP Pamela L. Scanlon Excellence in Criminal Justice Information Sharing Award is awarded to a person who has dedicated his or her career to the advancement of criminal justice information sharing in the public safety community.

-Applications are now open
+Applications are now closed

-The IACP Scanlon Excellence in Criminal Justice Information Sharing Award is awarded to a person who has dedicated his or her career to the advancement of criminal justice information sharing in the public safety community.
+The IACP Pamela L. Scanlon Excellence in Criminal Justice Information Sharing Award is awarded to a person who has dedicated his or her career to the advancement of criminal justice information sharing in the public safety community.
 Awardees demonstrate achievements in the improvement of criminal justice information sharing across jurisdictional lines, at all levels of government, and across multiple disciplines.
 Awardees are exceptional leaders who bring people together to promote new technologies, innovation, best practices, and lessons learned.
 Awardees are leaders and involved in groups at a local, state, and/or national level that accomplish these goals.

 2023 Winner